How Competitive Patent Landscape Analysis helps IP Counsels?

 After having a look at the above chart, one can see that after 2014, Roxcon stopped its patenting activities in France whereas a surge could be noticed in the number of patents filed with the EPO.
 Now one might wonder – Is it a filing strategy adopted by Roxcon, where Roxcon is filing for protection in France via EPO?
 Also, if that’s the case why are patents still being filed in Germany?

 The change cannot be attributed to a shift in patent filing strategy.
-There are other factors too, which need to be taken into account.
-In the case of Roxcon, the financial crisis in Europe during the period 2013-2014 turned to be one major factor, due to which multiple companies had to shut down their operations in Europe.
+There are other factors too, that need to be taken into account.
+In the case of Roxcon, the financial crisis in Europe during the period 2013-2014 turned out to be one major factor, due to which multiple companies had to shut down their operations in Europe.

 As a cost-cutting measure, Roxcon shut down its operations in France and shifted them to India.
 In the same chart, one can see that Roxcon started filing activity in India after 2014, to protect its Intellectual property in the country.